scott-clare1/oop_viewer/README.md

 - [ ] Multiple Inheritance
 - [ ] Colour nodes based on file
 - [ ] Disambiguity overlapping nodes
+- [ ] Allowing for passing of class across module

 ## How to build